wletsou/ChromosomeOverlap/README.md

 # Chromosome Overlap #

 This document outlines how to perform Chromosome Overlap in an HPC environment (LSF).
-The goal is to obtain a list of closed haplotype patterns from (filtered meta-)chromosomes from a population.
+The goal is to obtain a list of closed haplotype patterns from (filtered meta-)chromosomes from a population consisting of cases and controls.

 ### Initiation ###